neondatabase/website/content/docs/guides/liquibase-workflow.md

     The [changelog file](https://docs.liquibase.com/parameters/changelog-file.html) is where you define database schema changes (changesets).

-3. Change the Target database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `dev1` branch.
+3. Change the target database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `dev1` branch.
 You can obtain the required details from the connection string you copied previously.
-You will have to swap out the hostname (`ep-silent-hill-85675036.us-east-2.aws.neon.tech`), username, and password for your own.
+You will need to swap out the hostname (`ep-silent-hill-85675036.us-east-2.aws.neon.tech`), username, and password for your own.

     ```env
     liquibase.command.url=jdbc:postgresql://ep-silent-hill-85675036.us-east-2.aws.neon.tech:5432/blog